carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 - "What data are we using?"
 - "Why is this experiment important?"
 objectives:
-- "Why study cuatro Cienegas?."
+- "Why study Cuatro Cienegas?."
 - "What is the difference between shotgun and amplicon metagenomics?"
 - "Understand the data set."
 keypoints: